Table of Contents

 - Use credit cards — Credit cards offer better fraud protection than debit cards.
 If your card is compromised, the bank's money is at risk, not yours

-- Virtual card numbers — Services like Privacy.com create disposable card numbers for online purchases
+- Virtual card numbers — Services like Privacy.com create disposable card numbers for online purchases.
+You can set spending limits and deactivate a virtual card instantly if the merchant turns out to be fraudulent

 - PayPal or Apple Pay — These add a layer between your real card and the merchant